parse-community/parse-server/README.md

 ### Connect an SDK

 Parse provides SDKs for all the major platforms.
-Refer to the Parse Server guide to [learn how to connect your app to Parse Server](https://docs.parseplatform.org/parse-server/guide/#using-parse-sdks-with-parse-server).
+Refer to the Parse Server guide to [learn how to connect your api to Parse Server](https://docs.parseplatform.org/parse-server/guide/#using-parse-sdks-with-parse-server).

 ## Running Parse Server elsewhere